 The purpose of a contracting out agreement is to “contract out” of what the law says.

-There are various reasons why couples choose to enter contracting out agreements.
-These include seeking to protect assets one person is bringing into a relationship, marriage, or civil union.
+There are various reasons why couples choose to enter into contracting out agreements.
+These include protecting assets one person is bringing into a relationship, marriage, or civil union.
 It can also include couples seeking to keep all their assets and income separate or achieve certainty about what will happen should a relationship end.

 It is possible for a contracting out agreement to be tailored to suit the particular needs of each couple.
 Some agreements only deal with one specific asset, while others deal with everything a couple owns now and in the future.
-They are common where one part brings significantly more assets into a relationship.
+These agreements are common where one partner brings significantly more assets into a relationship.

 Without a contracting out agreement, the law broadly provides for an equal sharing regime if a couple has been living together for three years or more.

 There are some exceptions to the equal sharing regime.
-For example, when a couple has significantly different incomes, respectively, due to how they divided their functions during the relationship (such as parenting roles).
+For example, when one spouse or partner earns significantly more than the other due to how they divided their functions during the relationship (such as parenting roles).
 Another example is if the relationship is only slightly longer than three years and there has been a significant disparity in the contributions by each spouse or partner.

-It is important to understand that contracting out agreements need to be reviewed over time, as they are not a matter of simply signing an agreement and forgetting about it.
-As a couple’s circumstances change, the terms of the agreement need to be reviewed to reflect the change in circumstances.
+It is important to understand that contracting out agreements need to be reviewed over time, as it is not a matter of simply signing an agreement and forgetting about it.
+As a couple’s circumstances change over time, the terms of the agreement need to be reviewed to reflect that change in circumstances.

 The risk of not reviewing a contracting out agreement at regular intervals is that it could be susceptible to future challenges.
 Regular reviews of a contracting out agreement ensure the agreement remains robust and its susceptibility to contest in future is minimised.